phodal/awesome-iot/README.md

 * **[MicroPython ★ 3070 ⧗ 0](https://github.com/micropython/micropython)** - MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.
 * [szl ★ 100 ⧗ 0](https://github.com/dimkr/szl) - is a tiny, embeddable scripting engine inspired by Tcl and shell.
 * **[Terra ★ 1248 ⧗ 0](https://github.com/zdevito/terra)** - is a low-level system programming language that is embedded in and meta-programmed by the Lua programming language.
+* **[Toitlang ★ 961 ⧗ 0](https://toitlang.org/)** - is a high-level language that’s made to have a syntax very close to Python.
+As it’s built from first principles for microcontrollers, it’s at least 20x faster than MicroPython.
+They’ve also built a slick IDE integration.
 * **[V7 ★ 576 ⧗ 0](https://github.com/cesanta/v7)** - V7 is a JavaScript engine written in C. It makes it possible to program Internet of Things (IoT) devices in JavaScript.
 * **[PikaScript ★ 660 ⧗ 36](https://github.com/pikasTech/pikaScript)** - PikaScript is a extremely lightweight python engine that can run with less than 4KB of RAM such as stm32g030c8 and stm32f103c8.
 It is zero dependency, zero configuration, easy to deploy and expand.
 ### Others